Excel Custom Formats

 Follow along in a new workbook

 Type Mileage in cell A1 and five numbers ranging from 700 to 1150 in cell A2:A6.
 Select the five amounts and press Ctrl+1 to open the Format Cells dialog box and select the category Custom.
-In the Type text box replace the entry General and type the format code: #,##0″ Km” as shown below.
+In the Type text box replace the entry General and type the format code: #,##0″ Km” (note the space before the K) as shown below.

 Why is there a 0 before the decimal point?

 Great question.
 Number formats use the # and 0 to determine if a 0 will be displayed or not.
-So the format code 0 display a 0 if the user do not type a number.
-On the other hand the # will display a blank if the user does not type a digit.
-Based on this rule, this format allow a user to type .65 in a cell and Excel will display 0.65.
+So the format code 0 display a 0 if the user do not type anything or type a 0.
+On the other hand the # will display a blank if the user does not type a digit or types a 0.
+So, this format allow a user to type .65 in a cell and Excel will display 0.65.

 What is the difference between using 0 and # in a number format?

 The pound sign and the zero affect how the digits zero and blanks are displayed.
 Use the # character for non-significant zeros and 0 for zeros that you want to be visible.
 The formatting code # will display digits other than zero and nothing if it is zero.
 Let see a few example using the value: 123.56.